|

 The first plant of this species we ever saw was a large specimen grown by succulent grower Alice Waidhofer at her Stockton, California home.
 Its caudex measured nearly 1 foot wide, but its leaves were still only as long as the younger plants we are currently growing.
 Our crop that we grew of this species from 2008 until 2013 was from seed collected by Joseph Simcox at a location South of Hipolito, Coahuila, Mexico.
 The seed was germinated and grown on by Mountain States Wholesale Nursery (MSWN) and given to us by their Research Collections Manager George Hull.

-The information displayed on this page about Yucca endlichiana is based on the research we conducted about it in our nursery horticultural library as well as from information provided by reliable online resources.
-We also include some of our own observations made about this plant as it grows in the nursery gardens and other gardens that we have visited, as well how the crops have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with additional information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Yucca endlichiana is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |